 However, if you decide your ultimate goal is a bachelor's degree, Washington State is still the smart place to start.
 You can earn your ADN at one of the lowest tuition rates in the state, then transfer for continued studies toward a baccalaureate degree or advanced practice nursing.

 Admission to the ADN Program is awarded on a selective basis, with preference given to the most qualified candidates.
-You will be required to complete all requirements listed in the application packet and you will need to submit them prior to the deadline outlined in the packet.
-The Associate Degree Nursing Selection Committee considers the applicant's admission essay, grade point average or GED scores; ACT or SAT composite scores, recommendations, documentation of successful completion of prerequisites, and submission of all admission forms listed in the admission packet.
-All application documentation needs to be returned to Darla Boone in one envelope.
+You will need to complete all requirements listed on the online application page and you will need to submit them prior to the published deadline.
+The Associate Degree Nursing Selection Committee considers the applicant's admission essay, grade point average or GED scores; ACT or SAT, or TEAS composite scores, recommendations, documentation of successful completion of prerequisites, and submission of all admission forms listed.

-Students who satisfactorily complete our Practical Nursing program may be eligible to admission through Advanced Placement directly after completing the PN program, however, you will be required to meet specific admission criteria which are outlined in the application.
+Students who satisfactorily complete the WSCC Practical Nursing program may be eligible for admission through the Bridge Program directly after completing the PN program.
+However, you will be required to meet specific admission criteria which are outlined in the application.

-Note: Admission to our Advanced Placement ADN program is open only to currently licensed practical nurses.
+Note: Admission to our Advanced Placement/Bridge ADN program is open only to currently licensed practical nurses.